-Volunteer work in the particular area and or position you are interested in will allow you to not only network but to get a in depth look @ the job of choice.
+Volunteer work in the particular area and or position you are interested in will allow you to not only network but to get an in depth look at the job of choice.

-Informational Interviews are extremely helpful in a number of things.
-Practicing your skills, creating a career network, discovering employment opportunities, and gaining insight as to what individuals who are currently in the field of interest like, dislike, recommend, say related to the corporate culture, and describe nature of job to be.
+Informational Interviews are extremely in practicing your skills, creating a career network, discovering employment opportunities, and gaining insight as to what individuals who are currently in the field of interest like, dislike, recommend, say related to the corporate culture, and describe nature of job to be.
 The following steps will help you set up/conduct and informational interview:

 Don’t Limit Yourself

-You may not have an idea of what specific job title/position you are looking for and that is OKAY!
-Remember to think in terms of your SKILLS.
-"I can communicate ideas well!" or "I work best under pressure", etc. You will find these skills more useful and transferable in more that one job title.
+You may not have an idea of what specific job title/position you are looking for and that is okay!
+Remember to think in terms of your skills.
+"I can communicate ideas well!" or "I work best under pressure", etc. You will find these skills more useful and transferable in more than one job title.